Linux

 Worklet Details

-What the Splashtop Streamer Uninstaller does
+What the Splashtop Streamer uninstaller does on Linux

-Why remove Splashtop Streamer from your endpoints
+Why uninstall Splashtop Streamer from Linux endpoints

-How Splashtop Streamer removal works
+How Splashtop Streamer removal works on Linux

 Splashtop Streamer removal requirements